Auditions for Fall 2019: Sunday, September 8, 2019.

 Music Education Assistants & Conductors

-The Outreach Honor Band is sponsored by the University of Arizona Department of Music Education and by the UA Bands.
+The Outreach Honor Band is sponsored by the University of Arizona Music Education Area and by the UA Bands.

 All rehearsals and concerts are located in the University of Arizona’s Fred Fox School of Music, which is on the southeast corner of Speedway Blvd. and Park Ave.
 The physical address is: 1017 N. Olive, Tucson, AZ 85721.
 We rehearse in room 170 of the Fred Fox School of Music, which is on the ground floor at the southwest side of the building.